gitlabhq/omnibus-gitlab/doc/development/allure-test-report.md

 [allure-report-publisher](https://github.com/andrcuns/allure-report-publisher) is a gem which uses allure in the backend.
 It has been catered for GitLab to upload the report and post the comment to MR.

-The entire flow of QA in omnibus MR pipeline is as follows
+The entire flow of QA in `omnibus-gitlab` MR pipeline is as follows

 ```mermaid
 %%{init: {'theme':'base'}}%%